-After an organization determines it has a duty to preserve, it should begin to identify information to be preserved.
-The obligation to preserve requires reasonable and good-faith efforts.
-67 But it is "unreasonable to expect parties to take every conceivable step or disproportionate steps to preserve all potentially relevant data."
-68 The organization should consider the sources of information within its "possession, custody, or control" 69 that would likely include discoverable information.
-The most obvious of these sources are those that the organization has physically in its possession or custody-for example, file cabinets of documents in its office, and emails or office files on its servers (wherever located)-but also may include sources such as thumb drives, company-furnished laptops, and mobile devices used by employees for business purposes.
+But it is "unreasonable to expect parties to take every conceivable step or disproportionate steps to preserve all potentially relevant data."77 The organization should consider the sources of information within its "possession, custody, or control"78 that would likely include discoverable information.
+The most obvious of these sources are those that the organization has physically in its possession or custody-for example, file cabinets of documents in its office, and emails or office files on its servers (wherever located)-but also may include sources such as thumb drives, company-furnished laptops, and mobile devices used by employees for business purposes.79 remain uncertain.
+It is important not to be blinded to this reality by hindsight arising from familiarity with an action as it is actually filed.").

-Some sources of information within the possession or custody of third parties may also be deemed to be within the control of the organization because of contractual or other relationships.
-Examples include information held by outsourced service providers, storage facility operators, and providers of software as a service (SaaS).
-With respect to those sources, the organization should consider providing appropriate notice concerning the need to preserve material likely to be discoverable.
+Some sources of information within the possession or custody of third parties may also be deemed to be within the control of the organization because of contractual or other